Robert-Hughes/SanctuaryPlayer/README.md

 * When video "reloads" while playing (e.g. due to lost connection?), the title appears briefly (not hidden by our blocker box)
 * The "loading" spinner on the menu can make the horizontal scroll bar appear
 * youtube - loading video with a time set and then pressing play results in the time at the bottom briefly jumping to 0 before jumping to the correct time
-* Twitch - on first load it shows a weird quarter-size frame in the corner before playing the video
 * improve display of recent videos in menu.
 Maybe show the video ID too, to distinguish between different videos with the same censored title (_ vs _)
 * Twitch better handling of ENDED - if ends naturally then the blocker doesn't always appear
 // also, if refresh the video when it's at the end, the blocker doesn't appear either!